grislyeye/grislyeye.com/content/blog/alien-as-outside-context-entity-2/alien-as-outside-context-entity-2.md

 >If a lion could speak, we could not understand him.
 - _Philosophical Investigations_ by Ludwig Wittgenstein, 1953

 According to Wittgenstein, language is fundamental to consciousness.
-It is inseparably connected to our experiences, understandings, values, and perceptions, and that understanding is only possible with a shared context.
+It is inseparably connected to our experiences, understandings, values and perceptions, and that understanding is only possible within a shared context.
 And it's a narrow context, informed by our very limited, human perceptions of the world around us.

-In other words, the aliens are already here with us, on Earth.
+In other words, the aliens are already here on Earth.
 If the conceptual gulf between us and lions is so vast then there's no hope of meaningful communication, then what hope is there for communication with hypothetical alien intelligences?

-There are so many ways we might differ psychologically with aliens.
+There are so many ways we might differ psychologically from aliens.
 Our values would likely be at odds.
 We would perceive different things, and if our perceptions are different, our experiences certainly would be.
 No language could bridge that gap, or so Wittgenstein would have it.

 If an alien could speak, why would it?
 Would we even know it was talking?
 Would we even recognise it as intelligent?